Page path:

 more ...

-More than 99% of the benthic microbial community lives attached to sand grains (Rusch et al., 2003).
+The vast majority of the benthic microbial community lives attached to sand grains.
 Resuspension of sediment grains exposes the microbial community to mechanical shearing stress and constantly changing environmental conditions.
-Based on 16S rRNA gene sequencing of environmental DNA extracted from several grams of sediment, North Sea surface sediments were found to accommodate up to 12,000 bacterial species (Probandt et al., 2017).

 In this project we took the step from bulk sediments to single sand grains by taking a direct look at single sand grains to study the microbes in their micro-habitat (Probandt et al., 2018).
 Adapted protocols for hybridization or PCR of single sand grains without prior sonication or DNA extraction allows us to study the microbial community composition and structure in situ.

-Each sand grain harbored a total of 104–105 cells consisting of a highly diverse bacterial community with several thousand species-level operational taxonomic units (OTU)0.97.
-Although bacterial communities differed between sand grains, a core community accounting for >50% of all OTUs was present on each sand grain (Probandt et al. 2018).
+Each sand grain harbored a total of 104–105 cells consisting of a highly diverse bacterial community with several thousand species.
+Although bacterial communities differed between sand grains, a core community accounting for >50% of all species was present on each sand grain (Probandt et al. 2018).
 Colonization was patchy, with exposed areas largely devoid of any epi-growth and protected areas more densely populated.

 sand grains